 Educational Technology Campus | History

-Vegas PBS broke ground on the Educational Technology Campus, on Monday, July 16, 2007 following completion of the successful $74 million capital “Campaign for the Digital Future” launched in 2000 by Southern Nevada Public Television.
-In a unique public-private partnership, the Clark County School District provided land and construction funding for the Nevada Learning Academy portion of the complex.
+Vegas PBSbroke ground on the Educational Technology Campus on Monday, July 16, 2007 following completion of the successful $74 million capital “Campaign for the Digital Future” launched in 2000 by Southern Nevada Public Television.
+In an unique public-private partnership, the Clark County School District provided land and construction funding for the Nevada Learning Academy portion of the complex.

 Vegas PBS Memorial Garden Dedication